hendrikwout/pynacolada/README.md

 looks like this::

-    import pynacolada as pcl
+    import pynacolada as pcd
     import numpy as np
     import datetime as dt
     import sciproc as sp
     from time import sleep
     from Scientific.IO import NetCDF

-    # purpose: A short tutorial of using pynacolada.pcl().
+    # purpose: A short tutorial of using pynacolada.pcd().
 The example should work with COSMO-CLM data output.
     # author: Hendrik Wouters <hendrik.wouters@ees.kuleuven.be>

     print('example 1: calculate the mean temperature of entire vertical columns (per    \